sodadata/soda-core/docs/5_min_tutorial.md

 LOG:  autovacuum launcher started
 ```

+After you're done with the tutorial, you can stop the container with
+`docker stop soda_sql_tutorial_db`.
+That will also automatically remove the container.

 #### 2.2\) Load example data in your warehouse

 Next use this command to load [example data](https://github.com/sodadata/soda-sql/blob/main/tests/demo/demodata.sql)